Courtesy of the Texas Tribal Buffalo Project

 The Texas Tribal Buffalo Project (TTBP) is restoring buffalo on traditional Lipan Apache land in south central Texas to renew the relationship between buffalo and Lipan Apache people, and support the health and wellness of Tribal peoples of Texas through food sovereignty and regenerative land stewardship.
-As holistic caretakers of land and buffalo, the TTBP is working to honor their ancestors and and inspire a reclamation of Lipan Apache language, traditional food, and other cultural practices through restoration of their relatives, the buffalo.
+As holistic caretakers of land and buffalo, the TTBP is working to honor their ancestors and inspire a reclamation of Lipan Apache language, traditional food, and other cultural practices through restoration of their relatives, the buffalo.

 “Our work is driven by the Buffalo: their healing power and presence and the significance of what restoring them to our ancestral homelands would mean for Indigenous people across Texas and Turtle Island as a whole.”